-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available.
+Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS -

-Tuition: \$39,420 \$39,420
+Tuition: \$41,824 \$41,824

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$39,420 \$39,420
+Tuition: \$41,824 \$41,824

-· ·

-G1 REQUIRED FEES: \$246 \$246
+G1 REQUIRED FEES: \$258 \$258

-G1 ROOM AND BOARD: • • • • • • • • · • • • • ·
+G1 ROOM AND BOARD:

-(on-campus) \$12,284 \$12,284
+(on-campus)

-G1 ROOM ONLY: A0 0 0 1 \$ 0.004
+G1 ROOM ONLY:

-~ . (on-campus) \$6,234 \$6,234
+(on-campus) \$6,614 \$6,614

-G1 BOARD ONLY: • • • • • \$ 0,050
+G1 BOARD ONLY:

-(on-campus meal plan) \$6,050 \$6,050
+(on-campus meal plan) \$6,418 \$6,418

-G1 Comprehensive tuition and room and h board foo (if your 1
+G1 Comprehensive tuition and room and d board fee (if your

-01 college cannot provide separate tuiti

-board fees):

-board 1000).

-G1 Other:

-G2 Minimum Maximum

-G2 Number of credits per term a student t can take for the

-stated full-time tuition 3 courses (12 credits) 5 courses (20 credits)